Hecate2/neo-fairy-test/README.md

 You probably have to change the directories of dependencies in `Fairy.csproj`

+**Neo 3.7.1 Instructions: Clone the repository neo into neo-modules.
+Modify neo/src/Neo/SmartContract/ApplicationEngine.cs, changing the methods `OnSysCall` and `OnCallT` from `private` to `protected`**.
+You may refer to https://github.com/neo-project/neo/pull/3225/files .

 #### Usage

 1. Place Fairy as a plugin of neo-cli (`neo-cli/bin/Debug/net7.0/Plugins/Fairy/{Fairy.dll + config.json + Fairy.json}`).
 You may also need to place an [RpcServer.dll](https://github.com/neo-project/neo-modules/releases) at `neo-cli/bin/Debug/net7.0`. **Happy testing on the mainnet**!
 Since you can run all the fairy transactions virtually, **it is recommended to use the mainnet** in order to have access to the real environment for production.